NashedShahRoni22/Pet_Adoption_Platform_Client/README.md

 7. Seller will notify if any buyer make payment for his added pet post.

 User Task Left:
-1. Book a pet(One for One User!);
-2. See Bookings.
 3. Make Payment!

 ***IF User complete payment then post will be hide!